bespoyasov/refactor-like-a-superhero/manuscript-en/15-architecture.md

 - And we can test adapters with integration tests;
 - And we can test application use cases with E2E tests...

 ...Then the architecture works.
-The code is sufficiently decoupled, the UI doesn't get mixed with the business logic, and it takes less time and resources to test and maintain the tests.
+The code is sufficiently decoupled, the UI doesn't get mixed with the business logic, and it takes less time and resources to test and maintain the tests.[^testingprinciples]

 [^architectureinpractice]: “Software Architecture in Practice” by L. Bass, P. Clements, R. Kazman, https://www.goodreads.com/book/show/70143.Software_Architecture_in_Practice
 [^integrationpatterns]: “Enterprise Integration Patterns” by Gregor Hohpe, https://www.goodreads.com/book/show/85012.Enterprise_Integration_Patterns